boxbeam/untwine/README.md

 This allows the creation of extremely compact parsers with decent performance characteristics and high-quality error messages.
 These parsers are simple to implement, with a couple cherry-picked examples being:
 - A nearly-complete JSON parser in 12 lines of parsing logic
-  - Supports all basic JSON functionality except for special escape sequences (other than \")
+  - Supports all basic JSON functionality except for special escape sequences (those other than \\")
 - A pmdas-respecting four-operation expression parser in 6 lines of parsing logic
   - And one helper function to operate on two numbers